RudranshKi/SRAM/README.md

 ![image](https://github.com/RudranshKi/SRAM/assets/110120694/b17b9bf7-50f9-450c-a889-c6ce71778855)

+Note : *Vt = 0.67V (found from model files of the transistors)*

 ##### <ins>READ</ins>

 Procedure for reading in 6T SRAM :

-    1. When pre charge is on , the BL and BLB are charged to 1.8V.
+    1. When pre charge is on, the BL and BLB are charged to 1.8V.
-    2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input.
+    2. When the access transistors are turned on using Word Line, there is a connection between BL and the inverter input and similarly for BLB.
-    3. Then BL and BLB start draining through the m1 node (if you're reading 0V else it will stay at pre charged value since acess transistor will never turn on).
+    3. Then BL and BLB start draining through the m1 node (if you're reading 0V else it will stay at pre charged value since acess transistor will never turn on since Vgs < Vt).
     4. The output is then extracted from BL and BLB after the voltages settle down.